 Getting started in research as an undergraduate can be overwhelming, especially at a large university like the University of Minnesota.
 The following steps are presented as a preliminary source of information and guidance toward research.
-Thinking through your answers to these questions can be a great starting point to a meeting with faculty, or scheduling an appointment with the CBS Undergraduate Research Coordinator to further discuss your interests and goals.
+Thinking through your answers to these questions can be a great starting point to a meeting with faculty.

 The roadmap to research steps include: